jlyonsmith/Tson/Website/app/home/tson_format.md

     a:   A string in space    # with a comment

 The value of `a` is simply `A string in space`.
 If you need the whitespace, quote the string.

+JSON control sequences are ignored in an unquoted string.

 #### Quoted String